Sudhir0302/Spring/README.md

 33.@RequestBody annotation tells Spring Boot to convert the JSON payload into a Java object.

 34.A payload refers to the actual data that is transmitted in a request or response.
 In the context of APIs, the payload is usually the body of an HTTP request or response that carries the necessary information.

+35.ORM stores object data into the table in db directly without the need of raw sql query.

+36.ORM is a concept or technique that maps objects in a programming language to database tables.

+37.Hibernate is a framework that provides an implementation of ORM in Java.

+38.save is depricated since hibernate v6.Instead we can use persist to save data in db.